Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # may fail.
 # Repeat steps 4-7 until there are no errors.

-# 9. You can also run the make check tests in exhaustive mode (these will also
+# 9. You can also run the make check tests in exhaustive mode.
+As an alternative
+# you can run them as part of the pre-merge tests by adding the following as a
+# comment in the pull request: "/azp run CI-Exhaustive".
+You should do one or the
+# other; the exhaustive tests are *not* run automatically on each pull request,
-# be run automatically on the master branch after the merge resulting from this
+# and are only run occasionally on the default branch.
-# integration):

 cd $ICU4C_DIR/source
 export INTLTEST_OPTS="-e"